 The Watercourse Alteration Certification Program was developed to allow individuals to apply through a one-window approach for Watercourse and Wetland Alteration (WAWA) Permits that qualify under the program.
-For a list of alterations that can be carried out under the Watercourse Alteration Certification Program, see Section 1.4.1 Activities Permitted Under Certification.
+For a list of alterations that can be carried out under the Watercourse Alteration Certification Program, see Section 1.4.1 Activities Permitted Under the Watercourse Alteration Certification Program.